Forced sterilization in Peru: Legal

 Forced sterilization in Peru under the administration of former President Alberto Fujimori has been widely condemned by international organizations.
 The Rome Statute of the International Criminal Court, which defines the legal parameters of international crimes, classifies forced sterilization as a crime against humanity.
 In 1999, the Inter-American Commission on Human Rights received a case concerning Mamerita Mestanza Chavez, who was coerced into undergoing sterilization without adequate medical care, ultimately resulting in her death.
 Observers have criticized the Peruvian government for its limited action in addressing these allegations and for hampering investigations—particularly during times when Fujimorist influence in Congress was significant.

 In 2016, a Peruvian public prosecutor concluded that Fujimori and his administration should not face prosecution, suggesting that any coercive sterilizations stemmed from isolated misconduct by individual medical personnel.
 Despite this stance, a legal case representing thousands of affected women—initiated in 2002—proceeded through a protracted process.
 Fujimori, already convicted for other human rights violations, was initially set to stand trial for the sterilization program.
 However, Judge Rafael Martinez ruled that forced sterilizations were not encompassed in Chile's original extradition request when Fujimori was transferred to Peru.
 This decision was later overturned in 2024, when Justice Andrea Muñoz Sánchez of the Supreme Court of Chile approved including forced sterilization charges in the extradition framework, allowing the prosecution to advance.

-In 2023, the Inter-American Commission on Human Rights accepted the case of Edith Ramos, a victim of the forced sterilization program, for a new hearing before the Inter-American Court of Human Rights.
+In 2023, the Inter-American Commission on Human Rights accepted the case of Edith Ramos, a victim of the forced sterilization program, for a new hearing before the Inter-American Court of Human Rights (IACHR).
 Subsequently, in October 2024, the United Nations Committee on the Elimination of Discrimination against Women issued a landmark ruling declaring that Peru's policy of forced sterilizations in the 1990s could constitute a crime against humanity.
 The Committee also concluded that the Peruvian state's failure to conduct thorough investigations or provide reparations to survivors amounted to discrimination against women.
+In March 2026, the IACHR ruled the Peruvian state responsible for Ramos' death and ordered it to pay $340,000 in compensation to her heirs.